valkey-io/valkey-doc/commands/set.md

 **Note:** The following pattern is discouraged in favor of [the Redlock algorithm](https://redis.io/topics/distlock) which is only a bit more complex to implement, but offers better guarantees and is fault tolerant.

-The command `SET resource-name anystring NX EX max-lock-time` is a simple way to implement a locking system with Redis.
+The command `SET resource-name anystring NX EX max-lock-time` is a simple way to implement a locking system with Valkey.

 A client can acquire the lock if the above command returns `OK` (or retry after some time if the command returns Nil), and remove the lock just using `DEL`.